Furnace (film): Production

 The original script for Furnace was written by Anghus Houvouras, and the project was brought up to director William Butler, who thought that the story was reminiscent of the 1988 film Prison.
 Butler signed to direct, and he and his writing partner Aaron Strongoni collaborated to polish the script to meet Melee Entertainment's budgetary concerns.
 The rewriting lasted six months and changed the story substantially.
 Butler said of the change, "This of course was no reflection on Anghus, but instead the team of people at Melee that sort of took the film in another direction."

 Release

+Furnace had an initial release on December 11, 2007.
+The film was subsequently distributed in the direct-to-video market, with Melee Studio officially releasing it on DVD on February 12, 2008.

 The film was released on DVD by Melee Studio on February 12, 2008.

 Reception

 Critical reception for the film has been mostly negative.

 Dread Central awarded the film a score of 2.5 / 5 stating "All in all, Furnace is just another blah horror entry to clutter the direct-to-DVD market.
 As if the floating head cover weren't enough on its own to dissuade you from picking it up believe me, this furnace is just blowing smoke".

 David Johnson from DVD Verdict gave the film a negative review criticizing the film's first half as being too slow and stated that the film would likely disappoint horror fans.